Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Results

 \section{Results}

 Here, we showcase the results of our WSD experiments.
-Through a thorough analysis of various embedding models, we have compared the outcomes of our proposed strategy with commonly employed techniques to gauge their impact.
+Through a detailed analysis of various embedding models, we have compared the outcomes of our proposed strategy with commonly employed strategies to measure their impact.